web3privacy/docs/src/content/docs/resources/legal-assistance.md

 title: Legal assistance
 ---

-Legal assistance is provided through our [Association](/association).
-This is particularly useful for physical activities such as [Events](/events) where formal official communication or contracts is required.
+Legal assistance is provided through our members and partners.
+This is particularly useful for physical activities such as [Events](/events/index) where formal official communication or contracts is required.

 ## What we can do
 - taking over the responsibility for contracts with suppliers